LuizaRusnac/data-manager/readme.md

-# Data Manager
+# Data Forge

-Data Manager is a Python package designed to provide a comprehensive suite of tools specialized in managing and analyzing data.
+Data Forge is a Python package designed to provide a comprehensive suite of tools specialized in managing and analyzing data.
 It offers a user-friendly toolkit suitable for individuals of all levels of expertise.
 This initial release encompasses the following features:

 - Effortless reading of datafiles with support for Pandas-compatible extensions.
 - Simplified dataframe creation by specifying column names and corresponding values.